CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/https-configuration.md

 ### Rescue Configuration

-If the configuration does not work and AppEngine becomes unreachable, add the following minimal `Hosting` configuration to your `App.config.json` file:
+If the configuration does not work and CompuTec AppEngine becomes unreachable, add the following minimal `Hosting` configuration to your `App.config.json` file:

 ```json
 {